sritchie/clojure-koans/README.md

 Patches are encouraged!
 Make sure the answer sheet still passes (`script/test`, or `script\test` on Windows), and send a pull request.

-The file ideaboard.txt has lots of good ideas for new koans to start, or things to add to existing koans.
-So write some fun exercises, add your answers to `src/path_to_answer_sheet.clj`, and we'll get them in there!
+The file `ideaboard.txt` has lots of good ideas for new koans to start, or things to add to existing koans.
+So write some fun exercises, add your answers to `resources/koans.clj`, and we'll get them in there!

 Feel free to contact me (Colin Jones / trptcolin) on Github or elsewhere if you have any questions or want more direction before you start pitching in.